Haben Girma

-Haben Girma (born July 29, 1988) is an American disability rights advocate, and the first deafblind graduate of Harvard Law School.
+Haben Girma (born July 29, 1988) is an American disability rights advocate, who was the first deafblind graduate of Harvard Law School.

 Early life and education

 Girma was born in Oakland, California in 1988 to an Eritrean immigrant family.
-Her father Girma Kidane Adgoy was born in Addis Ababa, Ethiopia and her mother Saba Gebreyesus was born in Asmera, Eritrea.
-Her mother fled Eritrea to Sudan among many other Ethiopian/Eritrean refugees in 1983 during the Eritrean War of Independence and Ethiopian Civil War.
-Her mother met her father, an Eritrean born and raised in Addis, in California.
+Her father Girma Kidane Adgoy was born and raised in Addis Ababa, Ethiopia and her mother Saba Gebreyesus was born in Asmara.
+Her mother fled the Province of Eritrea to Sudan among many other Ethiopian refugees in 1983 during the Eritrean War of Independence and Ethiopian Civil War.
+Her mother met her father in California.
 Haben's parents are fluent in three languages; Tigrinya, Amharic, and English.

 Girma lost her vision and hearing as a result of an unknown progressive condition beginning in early childhood.
+In a news article Girma states, "I was frequently left out of the spotlight, unable to fully engage in a world that seemed to forget I existed."
 She retains 1% of her sight.

 Growing up in the United States, Girma benefited from civil rights laws including the Americans with Disabilities Act.
 She also had accessible technology, such as a digital Braille device—something her elder brother Mussie Gebre, who is also deafblind, did not have access to in Eritrea.
 She graduated from Skyline High School, a mainstream public school, in 2006.

 At the age of 15, Girma traveled to Mali to do volunteer work, building schools with buildOn.

 Girma attended Lewis & Clark College, where she successfully advocated for her legal rights to accommodations in the school cafeteria.
 She graduated from Lewis & Clark magna cum laude in 2010.
 She then became the first deafblind student to attend and graduate from Harvard Law School, earning her J.D. in 2013.
+She states, "Many schools didn't know how to teach me, and I was often told I would not succeed."